grafana/agent/docs/windows.md

 ## Logs

-Logs from the Grafana Agent service are currently not stored anywhere.
-In the future version, logs will be written to Event Viewer.
+When Grafana Agent is running as a Windows Service the Grafana Agent will write logs to Windows Event Logs.
+When running as executable, Grafana Agent will write to standard out.
+The logs will be written with the source of `Grafana Agent`.